Clownsw/Janus/README.md

 * Add different encryption\encoding methods
 * Add detection for comments (comments should be ignored in the future)
 * Add Unicode support
 * Add receipt and validator (will be added soon hopefully)
+* Add the ability to encrypt\obfuscate resources

 ## Conclusion